51st (2nd Yorkshire West Riding) Regiment of Foot: The Victorian era

-The regiment traveled to Australia in detachments as escorts to prisoners in 1837 and then moved on to India in 1846.
+The regiment travelled to Australia in detachments as escorts to prisoners in 1837 and then moved on to India in 1846.
 From there it was deployed to Burma and saw action at Pegu in 1852 during the Second Anglo-Burmese War.
 Although it returned to England in 1854, it was deployed to India again in 1857 to help suppress the Indian Rebellion and was still in India for the Ambela Campaign in 1863.
 It was also from India that it was deployed to Afghanistan in autumn 1878 and saw action at the Battle of Ali Masjid in November 1878 during the Second Anglo-Afghan War.

 As part of the Cardwell Reforms of the 1870s, where single-battalion regiments were linked together to share a single depot and recruiting district in the United Kingdom, the 51st was linked with the 105th Regiment of Foot (Madras Light Infantry), and assigned to district no. 8 at Pontefract Barracks in the West Riding of Yorkshire.
 On 1 July 1881 the Childers Reforms came into effect and the regiment amalgamated with the 105th Regiment of Foot (Madras Light Infantry) to form the King's Own Yorkshire Light Infantry.